mrwiora/pki-tutorial/docs/simple/index.rst

 With the ``openssl req -new`` command we create a private key and a certificate signing request (CSR) for the root CA.
+You will be asked for a passphrase to protect the private key.
 The ``openssl req`` command takes its configuration from the [req] section of the :doc:`configuration file <root-ca.conf>`.